MooersLab/writingLogTemplateInOrg/README.md

 ## Usage

 - `git clone` into the folder containing your current writing project.
--  Load the
+- Load the writingLogTemplate.org into Emacs.
-- Essential keybindings in Emacs:
+- Essential keybindings active in org-mode:
   + `C-g` to abort current command.
   + `C-c C-x` to quit Emacs
   + `C-x C-s` to save the current document.